rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ## Embarassingly Parallel Problems

 Coming back to the examples of building a car out of a set of parts on a manufacturing line.
-We can increase the number of cars produced in a given amount of time by building more assemply lines and hiring more workers.
+We can increase the number of cars produced in a given amount of time by building more assembly lines and hiring more workers.
 The problem can be solved faster by running more independent copies of the problem at once.